creativeArtie/ChainerJS/README.md

 * `children(category, init)` creates a new generator of the element's children with the same tag of a different category.
 * `find(category, init)` creates a new generator with the same tag and id but with a different category.
 Id comes from calling `data()`
 * `data(defaulted)` gets the next value in generator data list.
-* `generator(tag, category, data)` add a generator attribute and call if possible
+* `generator(tag, category, data)` use a generator presenter and call if possible
-* `modifier(tag, data)` add a modifier attriubte and call it.
+* `modifier(tag, data)` use a modifier presenter and call it.
-* `model(tag, id, func)` create a generator with a localized model based on an object from the main model data.
+* `model(tag, id, func)` create a generator with a localized model based on an object from a main model data.
 * `update(id, value)` inform a model that one of its field has been updated.
-* `get()` gets the underlining HTML tag.
-In the future, this HTML taga can be deleted.
+* `get()` gets the underlining HTML element.
+In the future, this HTML tag can be deleted.

 Child init and run function calls recusively with the same functions.